runabol/piper/README.md

 Pipeline definitions are located under the `pipelines/` directory on the root of the project.

-# Starting Piper for the first time
+# First time start

+Prerequisites: JDK 8 and Maven 3

 `mvn clean spring-boot:run`